Continuing the Surviving Bipolar series.

 Welcome back.
-Speaking Bipolar – Sharing My Story is an ongoing series where I share my personal experiences, good, bad, and ugly, with living with Bipolar Disorder.
+Surviving Bipolar is an ongoing series where I share my personal experiences, good, bad, and ugly, with living with bipolar disorder.

-This post will cover how the Speaking Bipolar blog came to life.
+This post will explain how the Speaking Bipolar blog came to life.

 Who Am I?